developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

-iii)                 Preactivated: If the user wants to activate a preactivated license, this option has to be chosen under Select License Source drop down list and a valid preactivated source has to be chosen under Select Preactivated Source dropdown menu as shown in Figure 23.
-The preactivated source is either the Production Cloud or Test Cloud which depends on whether the license binary file was downloaded from Production Cloud Portal or Test Cloud Portal.
+iii)                 Pre-activated: If the user wants to activate a pre-activated license, this option has to be chosen under Select License Source drop down list and a valid pre-activated source has to be chosen under Select Pre-activated Source dropdown menu as shown in Figure 23.
+The pre-activated source is either the Production Cloud or Test Cloud which depends on whether the license binary file was downloaded from Production Cloud Portal or Test Cloud Portal.
 The user cannot add any license source under this option.

 The user has the provision to add new license sources of the proxy servers (Production Cloud Through Proxy or Test Cloud Through Proxy), Custom Cloud server (Relay server) and Local (On-Premise Server) server based license sources using the steps mentioned here.
 Note that all the license sources added by the user are read only.
 The name of all the license sources added by the user will be displayed in this field below the above three options.